MicrosoftDocs/customer-insights/ci-docs/journeys/transition-faqs.md

 - Craft journeys for contact and lead entities in Dataverse, or profiles from Customer Insights.
 - React to customers' actions instantly using out-of-the-box triggers, custom triggers, or triggers based on any data change in Dataverse all without writing any code.
 - Refine your audience targeting with advanced segmentation capabilities and an unlimited number of segments.
-- Deliver your messages through out-of-the-box text messages, push notifications, custom channels, and benefit from AI-powered channel optimization to reach customers on the most effective channel.
+- Deliver your messages through out-of-the-box text messages, push notifications, and custom channels, and benefit from AI-powered channel optimization to reach customers on the most effective channel.
 - Embrace hyper-personalization features like dynamic text and no-code conditional content to support 1:1 targeted, responsive campaigns tailored to individual preferences.

 **Unify sales and marketing**